ebi-gene-expression-group/bulk-recalculations/README.md

-# Atlas Bulk (re)processing and recalculations
+# Expression Atlas Bulk (re)processing and recalculations

-This set of Snakemake workflows aims to replace the Atlas new experiments processing, reprocessing and recalculations operations done from Atlas-Prod codebase which had direct involvement of the LSF CLI and could only run on the original cluster.
-Recalculations are the operations that need to happen on load or after an E!
-Update.
+This set of Snakemake workflows replaces the Atlas new experiments processing, reprocessing and recalculations operations done from Atlas-Prod codebase which had direct involvement of the LSF CLI and could only run on the original cluster.

 It contains data analysis rules for:
 - RNA-Seq baseline analysis
 - Microarray differential analysis
 - RNA-Seq differential analysis

+A recalculations run requires that reprocess has been performed a priori.
+Recalculations are the operations that need to happen on load or after an E!
+Update, and generate a subset of the outputs produced during (re)processing.

 ## Prerequisites